 Tactics in the Brush Country are also different.
 Instead of looking for a ridge that lets you see several hundred yards, as is common practice elsewhere, you have to find large clearings in the brush.
 Seeing 100 yards is rare, and anything over 50 is a honey hole.
 Coyote love large prickly pear flats surrounded by thick mesquite.
 Prickly pear patches are home to large populations of packrats and other prey.
-I seldom find coyote in truly heavy Texas brush.
-That terrain, like large whitebrush thickets, is bobcat habitat.
-Coyote are runners and chasers rather than slinkers and ambushers — like cats — and because of this, they prefer a bit of working room.
-A great calling location is the intersection of two roads or senderos (Sendero: Spanish for path.
-A long, narrow cleared strip in the brush).
+A great calling location is the intersection of two roads or senderos (a long, narrow cleared strip in the brush).
 These senderos are common and may run for miles in a straight line.
-They are made by electrical companies for highline rights of way, by oil companies for exploration and by ranchers for simple access to waterers and service feeders.
-They are commonly used as roads and as shooting lanes.
+They are made by electrical companies for highline rights of way, by oil companies for exploration and by ranchers for simple access to water sources and service feeders.

-If you can find a place that offers a bit of elevation, it’s usually a good place from which to call, especially if it allows you to look down into the brush and gets you above the predator.
 I call from such places when I find them, but they are in short supply in heavy brush.
 More often that not, I just find a large opening in an area I think harbors coyote, and then place myself on the downwind or crosswind side, depending on the circumstances.
-If it is a truly large area with good vision all around, a stand in the middle with two hunters looking in different directions — one watching straight downwind — is a good idea, especially if bobcats are a possibility.
-Bobcats are famous for ignoring scent and coming in straight downwind.
 In the Brush Country, you will call in a lot more animals than you see, but you sometimes have to give the downwind side to the animals and hope for the best.

 Deer Stands Work

 I have done a lot of calling from elevated blinds.
-They are usually well situated, and animals are accustomed to seeing them; they offer great concealment.
+They are usually well situated, and animals are accustomed to seeing them and they offer great concealment.
 They are made-to-order for the predator caller — especially with a remote call — and I do use them often with good success.

 Sounds of the Brush Country

 Brush Country can be claustrophobic for those accustomed to calling predators on the prairies.
-However, if you keep in mind that everything in the brush happens faster and closer, you can have some great, adrenaline-charged, in-your-lap callings.
-Simply adjust your tactics and tools for this close-range hunting and enjoy the challenge.
+However, if you keep in mind that everything in the brush happens faster and closer, you can have some great in-your-lap calling.